It’s hard to summarize the future of the grocery sector in a single sentence, but this one sounds about right:

 For retailers, this means the window of opportunity to maximize the value of every customer relationship has never been narrower.

 You have to know what customers want — not in general, but specifically and in the context of a particular moment.

-You need to be able to tailor promotions, discounts, and prices in real time so customers looking online feel confident in making a shopping trip.
+You need to tailor promotions, discounts, and prices in real time so customers looking online feel confident in making a shopping trip.

-This is why Daisy is seeing so much interest in applying artificial intelligence based on reinforcement learning to transform how things like promotional product selection and pricing are done.
+This is why Daisy is seeing so much interest in applying artificial intelligence based on reinforcement learning to transform how things like the promotional product mix and pricing are done.

-The only thing that we can be sure of about the future is there may not be a “typical” grocery shopper — and if you’re a retailer, taking the typical approach to serve them isn’t going to work much longer, either.
+The only thing that we can be sure of about the future is there may not be a “typical” grocery shopper.
+If you’re a retailer, taking the typical approach to serving them isn’t going to work much longer, either.

 For insight into how A.I. is changing how retailers approaching price, check out our eBook: Autonomous decisions in retail: how artificial intelligence is reshaping pricing.